US State Flags with One Star: All 7 States

 Texas: The Lone Star State

-The Texas state flag is the most recognized single-star flag in the world.
-A single large white five-pointed star stands centered on a blue vertical stripe — flanked by a white horizontal stripe above and a red one below.
+The Texas state flag places a single large white five-pointed star at the center of a blue vertical stripe, with white and red horizontal stripes to the right.
 The flag was adopted in 1839, when Texas was still an independent republic, and became the state flag upon annexation in 1845.
-The Lone Star is not a decoration — it IS the flag's entire statement.
-It declares that Texas was once a sovereign nation and has never forgotten it.
-Standardized in 2001, the Texas Lone Star flag history and meaning remains the oldest current single-star state flag and consistently ranks among the best-designed in America by vexillologists.
+Standardized in 2001, the Texas Lone Star flag history and meaning remains the oldest current single-star state flag.

 California: The 1846 Red Star

 California's single red five-pointed star sits in the upper-left canton of the Bear Flag — above the grizzly bear and to the left of the 'CALIFORNIA REPUBLIC' text.
-The red star traces directly to the Bear Flag Revolt of June 14, 1846, when American settlers in Sonoma raised a handmade flag with a star and a grizzly bear to declare the short-lived California Republic.
-That revolt lasted 25 days.
-The star remained.
-When California officially adopted the Bear Flag in 1911 and standardized it in 1953, the red star came with it — a permanent memorial to the revolutionary moment that launched California's American identity.
-Full history on the California Bear Flag red star and revolt history.
+The red star traces to the Bear Flag Revolt of June 14, 1846, when American settlers in Sonoma raised a handmade flag with a star and a grizzly bear to declare the short-lived California Republic.
+California officially adopted the Bear Flag in 1911 and standardized it in 1953.

 North Carolina: The 'NC' Star

 North Carolina's flag features a single white five-pointed star centered on the blue vertical stripe, flanked by the gold letters 'N' and 'C'.
-The date 'May 20, 1775' — the disputed date of the Mecklenburg Declaration of Independence — arcs above, and 'April 12, 1776' — the Halifax Resolves date — arcs below.
-The star-between-initials design was finalized in 1885 and gives the flag a clean, legible identity among the many busier seal-on-blue designs of the era.
-The North Carolina star flag design and history is one of the few state flags where a star anchors a typographic composition.
+The date 'May 20, 1775' arcs above, and 'April 12, 1776' arcs below.
+The star-between-initials design was finalized in 1885.

 Timeline